chris-visser/meteor-vue-admin/README.md

 ## TODOs

-- Document components
+- Document features, plugins, components..
+Maybe great a guide...
 - Make user related components more SOLID by extracting the forms from their containers
-- Consider bundling the user store module, meteor-users store plugin and gateway mixin.
+- Implement user edit functionality
+- Simplify more

 ## App Directory Structure
 The structure of the app follows